 WT4) Supporting EAS (re-)Discovery for split UEs with separate TE and MT.

-WT5) Investigate the potential need and solutions for supporting offload policies to match collections of UE(s) considering categories of user subscriptions and applications.
+WT5) Investigate the potential need and solutions for supporting offload policies to match more granular sets of UE(s) without exposing operator-internal configurations to 3rd party AFs.

 WT6) Investigate the potential need and solutions to influence of PSA-UPF and EAS (re)location for collection of UEs, e.g. in scenarios when UE(s) should use the same EAS and are not members of a pre-defined group.

 WT7) Investigate potential impacts related to the GSMA Operator Platform Group work, and potential improvements related with 5GC and EHE being operated by different organizations.

+WT8) Investigate the potential need and solutions to avoid the UE to switch the EC traffic away from the EC PDU Session and 5GS altogether, due to conflicting connectivity preferences in the device (e.g. via means outside of 3GPP connectivity, e.g. non-integrated Wifi).

 NOTE: Existing solutions defined in Rel-15, Rel-16 and Rel-17 will be considered as baseline in this study.